SpeckNoob/Nokotan-Enjoyers/README.md

 |--------------|-----------|---------|--------|---------|--------------------------|------------------|
 | ESP-WROOM-32 |   240MHz  |  448KB  |  520KB |   4MB   |  UART , I2C , SPI , CAN  |      6-18V       |

 For motor driver, we chose the Acebott ESP32, it's capable of controling not only the motors but the sensors as well.
+It acts like a bridge between a microcontroller and motors, allowing us to safely control higher voltages and currents than the microcontroller can handle directly

 ## Skeleton/Chassis
 ----

 This year, instead of making the chassis out of lego, we changed it to 3D printed since it allowed it to be less bulky and lighter unlike the lego version.
 It also allowed for more complex designs such as in the steering and motor placements, these modifications although harder to add to the robot, it immensely helped the functionality and efficiency of the robot.
+The model was first made in Tinkercad and later passed to Blender for final touches and took around 2 hours.

 ![image](https://github.com/user-attachments/assets/9f6c9e10-1ba4-45d7-8874-0108a5bd213f)